Although the hype has cooled down and many competitors have tried to top it over the years, 90X is as effective as when it was released.

 The cheapest, most convenient type of pull-up bar is the type that hangs on a door frame.
 No drilling or permanent modification to your door is required, which is especially good for apartment dwellers.

-Tony Horton of course recommends the chin-up bar by Beachbody.
-The problem with it is there are alternatives that cost half the price and are just as good.
-Loads of members at bodybuilding.com swear by the inexpensive Iron Gym Extreme.
+Tony Horton of course recommends the chin-up bar by Beachbody (the same company that owns 90X).
+It’s an okay choice but there are alternatives that cost half the price and are just as good.
+Loads of members at bodybuilding.com swear by the inexpensive Iron Gym Xtreme.
 It’s a big step up from the original Iron Gym.
 Save yourself some time and get it now.

 2. Resistance Bands

-A good set of resistance bands are indispensible.
-The wide array of exercises that can be done is mind-boggling, especially with the door attachment in the mix.
+A good set of resistance bands are indispensable.
+The wide array of exercises that can be done with them is mind-boggling, especially with the door attachment in the mix.

 Don’t assume these are just for the ladies.
-Macho men among us can use the maximum tension bands for great effect.
-There are plenty of exercises that are awkward with dumbells, so it is best to keep an open mind.
+Macho men among us can use the maximum tension bands to great effect.
+There are plenty of exercises that are awkward with dumbbells, so it is best to keep an open mind.
 Switch it up between resistance bands and free weights as the need arises.

-When you think of working out chances are images of dumbells pop into your mind.
+When you think of working out chances are images of dumbbells pop into your mind.
 A good set is absolutely essential for a good upper body workout.

 Preferences vary widely among men and women.
-Men tend to like to pump iron in a stationary stance while women use dumbells while engaged in cardio exercise.
-For this reason I have separate recommendations depending on your gender.
+Men tend to like to pump iron in a stationary stance while women use dumbbells while engaged in cardio exercise.
+For this reason, I have separate recommendations depending on your gender.

 For men, the Bowflex SelectTech 552 Adjustable Dumbbells are incredible.
 By turning the dial while the weights are sitting in their station, you get a weight customized for an activity.
 This gives you three things: quick access, portability and a compact package.

-For women, the 32-pound set from Altus Athletic is ideal for toning.
-It features 3-pound, 5-pound, and 8-pound neoprene-coated dumbbells and includes a cool triangular stand.
-The rubberized material makes them a pleasure to work with.
+For women, a simple set of neoprene-coated dumbbells is ideal for toning.
+A standard set includes 3-pound, 5-pound, and 8-pound dumbbells, and it all rests on a cool triangular stand.
+The rubber-like material makes them a pleasure to work with.

 4. Exercise Mat

-Unless you want your carpet to smell like a locker room you need to invest in a good mat.
-In P90X mats are used for plyometrics and yoga exercises.
+Unless you want your carpet to smell like a locker room you need to invest in a good exercise mat.
+In P90X, mats are used for plyometrics and yoga exercises.
 It is of course important that the product you choose is slip-resistant, comfortable, ample in size and easy to clean.